FAQ FOR 2023 AUCTION AND SALE

 PAYMENT: All art purchases require credit card information at the time of the sale.
-If you would like to pay via check or other method, you need to alert the coordinator at email@example.com immediately.
 By bidding for a piece, you have entered in an agreement to purchase the piece if you are the winner.

-SALES TAX: Due to Colorado sales tax law, we must charge Denver tax on ALL art purchases (8.31%).
+SALES TAX: Due to Colorado sales tax law, we must charge combined Denver tax on ALL art purchases (8.81%).
 All artwork purchases are subject to sales tax no matter where the buyer is located.

 EDITIONED WORKS: Editioned works include bronzes, photographs, and prints.
 If there are more than one of these pieces available through this sale, then they will be sold at a set price, first come, first served.